AndreyKolev/GARCH.jl/README.md

 ## What is implemented

 * garchFit - estimates parameters of univariate normal GARCH process.
-* predict - make prediction using fitted object returned by garchFit
+* predict - make n-step prediction using fitted object returned by garchFit
-* garchPkgTest - runs package test (compares model parameters with those obtained using R fGarch)
 * Jarque-Bera residuals test
 * Error analysis
+* Package test (compares model parameters and predictions with those obtained using R fGarch)

 Analysis of model residuals - currently only Jarque-Bera Test implemented.

 ## What is not ready yet

-* More complex GARCH models
+* Asymmetric and non-normal GARCH models
 * Comprehensive set of residuals tests
-* n-step forecasts

 ## Usage
 ### garchFit